 Have a look at the Gourmet brochure and its 10 suggestions for the best dining experience in Brno.

 For most Czechs, the main meal of the day is actually lunch instead of dinner.
 Coming noon, people rush out of their offices and head to their favourite restaurant nearby.
-The restaurants are ready for them: during work days, they serve a lunch menu (“denní menu”) between 11 am to 2 pm of pre-prepared meals: they are cheap (4-5 EUR for a soup and a main dish) and they are ready in a couple of minutes so you have the rest of your lunch break to eat in your own pace.
+The restaurants are ready for them: during work days between 11 am to 2 pm, they serve a lunch menu (“denní menu”) of pre-prepared meals: they are cheap (4-5 EUR for a soup and a main dish) and they are ready in a couple of minutes so you have enough time of your lunch break left to eat in peace.

 Ordering from home

-Once you’ve found your favourite place, you can get their meals from your home/your office without leaving the house: just order through damejidlo.cz delivery service.
+Once you’ve found your favourite place, you can order their meals from your home/your office without leaving the house: just order through damejidlo.cz delivery service.

-And then, you have pizza delivery.
-Your pizza won’t probably be the best one you’ve ever had, but it will surely deal with the hunger.
+There’s also pizza delivery.
+Your pizza won’t probably be the best one you’ve ever had, but it will surely deal with your empty belly.
 You can easily google several reliable delivery companies.

 Bars, Pubs “Bary, Hospody”

 Brno can feel very young with university students and young professionals filling its streets.
 And all of these like to find a time to have a drink or two with their friends.
 Brno offers excellent venues for that.
 Some of the best ones were described in the articles mentioned above (The New York Times, The Guardian).
-We only second that recommendation and our consultants can meet you for a pint of beer at Na Stojáka, right around the corner of the Brno Expat Centre.
+We only second their recommendations.

-Have a look at the Gourmet brochure and its 10 suggestions for some of the best bars in Brno.
+Have a look at the Gourmet brochure and its 10 suggestions for some of the best bars in Brno, as well.

 It is not much of an exaggeration to say that every street has a café in it.
 Or two cafés, if you talk about the city centre.
 Brno is the coffee capital of the Czech Republic.
 Czechs love to take a coffee break, meet their friends over a cake, or just read a book or study.
 Many cafés now offer breakfast (some even all day long!), or brunch.

 Remember, Moravians do not drink wine, they taste it.
-Use this sentence to break the ice and watch what happens next.
+Use this sentence to break the ice with the wine makers and watch what happens next.

 On the night out